 Visit the Career Center web pages at www.wheelock.edu/ccd to access Wheelock Works and for online career resources including resume, interviewing, and networking guides, as well as a variety of career development presentations.
 Sample resumes from a number of disciplines can also be found.
 Once you are registered on Wheelock Works through the Career Center web pages and your profile is activated by the Center, login with your Username and Password to search for current full-time and part-time positions off campus, work study and term time positions on campus (normally available in the fall semester), as well as child care openings.
 Wheelock Works also includes employer contact information.
 To make an appointment for a resume or cover letter review, or to discuss other career development questions, contact the office via email at firstname.lastname@example.org.
 Students will be able to make their own appointments with Career Center staff through a new online system that will be available soon.

 Peabody Hall, Lower Level

 Wheelock College is a member of the National Collegiate Athletic Association (NCAA) Division III.
-Wheelock's teams compete in the New England Collegiate Conference (NECC), which sponsors championships in field hockey, men's and women's soccer, men's and women's cross country, men's and women's basketball, men's tennis, softball, and men's lacrosse.
-Undergraduate students who meet NCAA eligibility requirements and are in good academic standing, as defined in the Handbook, Section VI (Academic Policies), may compete in any of our eleven intercollegiate sports for women and men: field hockey, men's and women's soccer, men's and women's cross country, men's and women's basketball, men's and women's lacrosse, men's tennis, and softball.
+Wheelock's teams compete in the New England Collegiate Conference (NECC), which sponsors championships in field hockey, men's and women's soccer, men's and women's cross country, men's and women's basketball, men's tennis, softball, and men's and women's lacrosse.
+Undergraduate students who meet NCAA eligibility requirements and are in good academic standing, as defined in the Handbook, Section VI (Academic Policies), may compete in any of our eleven intercollegiate sports: field hockey, men's and women's soccer, men's and women's cross country, men's and women's basketball, men's and women's lacrosse, men's tennis, and softball.

 Colleges of the Fenway Intramurals